Just the Girl

 "Just the Girl" is a song by American rock band the Click Five.
-It was released on June 13, 2005, as the first single from their debut studio album, Greetings from Imrie House (2005).
+It was released on May 31, 2005, as the first single from their debut studio album, Greetings from Imrie House (2005).
 The band formed in Boston and were managed by talent scout Wayne Sharp, who assisted in signing the band to Lava Records.
 "Just the Girl" was composed by songwriter Adam Schlesinger, best-known for his work with Fountains of Wayne, as well as his career in film and television.

 The single was the band's biggest mainstream hit, achieving heavy airplay on top 40 radio in the United States.
 It reached number 11 on the U.S. Billboard Hot 100.
 For Schlesinger, it was his highest-charting effort.
 The song received positive reviews from critics.
+In 2018, the song was ranked fifty-fifth by Billboard in their compilation of the 100 Greatest Boyband Songs of All Time.

 Background

 The pop-rock quintet the Click Five emerged from Boston in the early 2000s.
 Their manager was Wayne Sharp, a talent scout with a background in jazz.
 Sharp had previously attempted to form a radio-ready pop outfit two decades prior with Candy, and styled the Click Five with identical suits and mod haircuts.
 The group signed to major label Lava Records in 2004, touring in support of singer Ashlee Simpson.
 Afterward, the band began recording their debut LP, Greetings from Imrie House, with producer Mike Denneen.
 The engineer had previously worked with power-pop band Fountains of Wayne, producing their 2003 hit album Welcome Interstate Managers.

-"Just the Girl" was supplied to the group by that band's bassist, songwriter Adam Schlesinger, also-known for writing the title song to the film That Thing You Do!, which coincidentally also centered on a manufactured band "designed to generate Beatlemania-type hysteria."
+"Just the Girl" was supplied to the group by that band's bassist, songwriter Adam Schlesinger, also-known for writing the title song to the 1996 film That Thing You Do!, which coincidentally also centered on The Wonders, a manufactured band "designed to generate Beatlemania-type hysteria."
 The band were fans of Fountains of Wayne, commenting in an interview that they were essentially "handed" the "unreleased Fountains of Wayne song."

 Chart performance

 "Just the Girl" debuted at number 83 on the Billboard Hot 100 the week of July 30, 2005.
 Two weeks later, it moved sixteen spots from number 68 to number 52 the week of August 13, 2005.
 It reached the top 40 on the week of August 20, 2005, moving thirty-one spots to number 21.
 It peaked at number 11 the week of September 3, 2005 and stayed there for two weeks, remaining on the chart for twenty weeks.

+The song also reached number one on the Digital Song Sales chart.
+The song spent two weeks at number one, before falling to the ninth spot on its eighth week on chart.
+It became the No. 1 most-downloaded song on iTunes for over 2 weeks, leading to a RIAA platinum certification as a Digital Single.
 For Schlesinger, it was the highest-charting single of his career.